QinbinLi/qinbinli.github.io/_pages/about.md

 # Recent News
+* May 2021: One paper receives PREMIA Best Student Paper Gold Award 2021.
 * Apr 2021: Two papers accepted to IJCAI 2021.
 * Apr 2021: Invited to serve as a reviewer for NeurIPS 2021.
 * Mar 2021: One paper accepted to CVPR 2021.